eitan-rosati/portfolio/README.md

 ## Eitan Rosati Portfolio

+I am Eitan, A Software Engineering student and a student at Yandex Practicum Data Science program.

+I have large experience in various packages in Python(Including Pandas, Sklearn, Matplotlib, Numpy and others).

+In this days I look for a job, I am intrested in data related positions (like - Data Scientist, Data analyst and Data Engineer)

 You can use the [editor on GitHub](https://github.com/eitan-rosati/portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.